 We all recognize basil leaves as the base for pesto, but growing basil in your garden means you’ll have spicy little basil flowers to add to salads.
 Tuck basil plants into your garden near tomatoes, peppers, and eggplant to increase their yield.

-So easy to grow that their bright orange and yellow blooms are often visible on roadsides, nasturtium flowers are edible, as is the entire plant.
-(Use nasturtium leaves to make a foraged version of dolmades.)
+So easy to grow that their bright orange and yellow blooms are often visible on roadsides, nasturtium flower petals are edible, as is the entire plant.
+Nasturtium seeds can be used to make what are often called “poor man’s capers.”
+Use nasturtium leaves to make a foraged version of dolmades.

 Pansies and Violas